 The average support pressure is found by dividing the weight of the person by the area of the seating imprint in square inches.
 A support pressure in the range of 0.8 to 1.0 PSI is typical for an average-weight person.

 The Body Weight & Cushion Thickness Chart can be used as a general aid in the selection of SunMate cushions.
 For example, a person weighing 200 lb is represented on the following charts by a horizontal dotted line.
 A vertical dotted line is extended up from the desired cushion thickness, 2.5".
 The point at which the lines intersect indicates the recommended pressure quality or density of SunMate needed to provide adequate support.
 You may elect to choose a grade softer or firmer based on personal preference, environment in which the cushion will be used, or application requirements.
 Layering with different pressure qualities and thicknesses is another way to accomplish just the right feel.
-Free samples are available upon request.
+Order a Sample Pack shipped free.

 The blue and pink shaded areas of the chart represent cushion specifications that are usually not required.
 Cushions less than 1" thick generally do not provide maximum support, and are only recommended when used in conjunction with another cushion.
 Cushions more than 4" thick are usually in excess of body support requirements.